oracle/rwloadsim/docs/INSTALL.md

 ## Installation and creation of repository

-There are three types of binary distributions available at github releases:
+There are two types of binary distributions available at github releases:

 * Complete binaries are in files that have -bin- in the name; this is the full distribution for most users.
 * Generated stand-alone binaries for utilities like ociping and awrreport; the file name starts with generated.

 ### Using complete binaries

-Complete binaries distributed in a file such rwloadsim-linux-x86_64-bin-3.2.0.tgz can be used as is, i.e. without getting a clone or pull from github.
+Complete binaries distributed in a file such rwloadsim-linux-x86_64-bin-3.2.1.tgz can be used as is, i.e. without getting a clone or pull from github.
 It should be used if you simply want a full run time environment and it contains the following directories: